BIMCV-CSUSP/radiomics-midas-new/README.md

   - --mask_label: Specifies the integer label in the mask from which to extract features (Default: 1).

   - --plane: Forces 2D extraction (essential for clinical MRI).
 Options: 0 (Axial), 1 (Coronal), 2 (Sagittal).
-## Outputs
-After a successful extraction run, the following structure will be created inside the directory of your original input CSV:

-/input_csv_directory/
-└── radiomic_results/
-    ├── features_T2_mask_1.csv
-    ├── features_T2_full_1.csv
-    └── ...